-Avian influenza is flu infection in birds.
-The virus that causes the disease in birds can change (mutate) so it can spread to humans.
+Avian influenza A viruses cause the flu infection in birds.
+The viruses that cause the disease in birds can change (mutate) so it can spread to humans.

 The first avian influenza in humans was reported in Hong Kong in 1997.
 It was called avian influenza (H5N1).
 The outbreak was linked to chickens.

 Since then there have been human cases of avian influenza A in Asia, Africa, Europe, Indonesia, Vietnam, the Pacific, and the near East.
 Hundreds of people have become sick with this virus.
 Up to half of the people who get this virus die from the illness.

 Between December 15, 2014, and May 29, 2015 there have been more than 200 cases of birds infected with highly-pathogenic avian influenza (HPAI) H5.